holdonravn/arcvault-contribution-nft/README.md

 > ArcVault is currently a research and infrastructure initiative.
 > There is **no active bounty or token reward program** at this stage.
 > Future contribution-based recognition mechanisms may be considered as part of governance processes.

+🛡️ Developer Disclaimer

+No Warranty, No Obligation, No Rewards Promise

+This project is published under the identity of HoldOnRavn for experimental and educational purposes only.
+It is currently in a testnet-only phase.
+All smart contracts, contribution scoring models, and role assignments are subject to change and should not be considered final or production-ready.

+🚫 No Guarantee of Rewards or Support
+	•	There is no guarantee of tokens, airdrops, retroactive rewards, or any form of compensation.
+	•	All contributions are voluntary.
+	•	There is no obligation to continue development, maintenance, or launch any commercial token.
+	•	The software is provided “as is”, with no warranty of any kind (see LICENSE).

+⚠️ Liability and Attribution
+	•	While the GitHub user holdonravn maintains the repository, there is no legal, financial, or custodial responsibility assumed for derivative projects, forks, or unauthorized use.
+	•	Usage of this repository’s code in public or private environments must include proper attribution as specified in the MIT License.